darkknightgit/QuanTetrum/README.md

 # QuanTetrum
 QuanTetrum is an intriguing tile-matching game enhanced with unique features of Quantum physics: superposition, entanglement, and measurement.

+# How to run:

+Download and unzip and then run the index.html file.

 # Rule:

 - Player is required to strategically move and rotate a tetromino, as well as transforming the state of individual blocks in that tetromino, as it descends on the board.
 Each tetromino carries 4 blocks.
 Each block is in one of the 3 states (―), or ( | ), or (＋) and can possibly be entangled (paired) with another block.
 You score points by placing at least 7 blocks of the same state (―) or ( | ) in a row to make that row deleted.
 Your goal is to score and delete as many rows as you can.
 The game will end when the blocks fill ups the board.